 Every month we organise two webinars, you will find in the ‘News & Events’ section a calendar with all dates and topics.
-To register please click on the calendar and the ‘more information’ button, a new ‘eventbrite’ page will open and you will be able to register.
+To register please click on the calendar and the ‘more information’ button by clicking on the event you are interested in, a new ‘eventbrite’ page will open and you will be able to register.
 To consult the programme you can go to the webinar section where you will also find all the past events.

 "Geoheritage is the appreciation of the Earth's features"

 "Resilience is the capacity for the humans to deal with this risk."

 Introductory Video: Explains in a discussion with Latin American members the theme of community communication for dealing with natural hazards and geoheritage.

 Geoheritage for Resilience to Geohazards

 Geoheritage for Resilience is a UNESCO Geosciences Programme (IGCP) project, that began in April 2019.

 The aim is to federate geoheritage projects and dedicated geosites around the world that deal with Resilience to natural hazards.